Onique-Unique/Tech-Support-Website/README.md

 As a tech enthusiast myself and developer it is with legitimacy that i find a problem and create it's solutions, Here comes the one stop helpdesk lounge where many technical experts describe as green pastures, eliminating the headache and hardship of scouring the entire internet for solutions, This portal enhances the speed of accessing information for speedy returns in helpdesk to complete tickets effectively, it is your everyday helpdesk companion..

 Go ahead and check it out now....
-All major files stored in master branch of this repository...

 # Features include:
   #### Fully Responsive design, information packed, Website navigation, Functional Search bar with no backend database, Webpage interactivity, Contact the team           mailing